 In addition to having the ability to choose the style of shirts, businesses can also have control over the color of the clothing.
 Casual apparel comes in a variety of colors ranging from bright, vibrant shades to subtle, earth tones.
 Businesses can make their company recognizable to customers by trying to pick a color theme that represents their business.

-Ability to Imprint Logos, Business Names, and Pictures on Apparel
+Ability to Imprint Logos, Events, and Business Names on Apparel

 The real key to creating a casual business uniform that looks professional is having some sort of logo or emblem that identifies the employees as representatives of a business.
 Casual employee uniforms can have this done by imprinting the company name or logo onto the shirt.